Is Claude Coworker welcome in your finance department?

 May 04, 2026

-Your finance team is ticking along nicely but someone has invited Claude Coworker in.
-No IT sign-off no security review, no one asked you.
-Claude Coworker can access your files, run tasks, move through your systems.
-Autonomously for £20 a month your team can do this without you knowing.
+Your finance team is running smoothly.
+Processes are in place, controls are working, and everything feels predictable.
+Then someone quietly enables Claude Coworker.
+There is no IT sign‑off, no security review, and no conversation with you.
+Suddenly an autonomous AI can access files, run tasks, and move through your systems.
+For the price of a monthly subscription, your team can switch this on without you ever knowing.

 Is that a bad thing?